Inspiring, Engaging, & Dynamic

 Meet the Music Leader - John Mark Solomon

 John Mark has been involved with youth ministry and music in local churches and conferences for over 30 years.
-He is a 5th generation Presbyterian PK, a native Texan, a Licensed Clinical Social Worker, and a graduate of Austin College and OU.
-He serves our Veterans at the VA as a psychotherapist.
+He is a 5th-generation Presbyterian PK, a native Texan, a Licensed Clinical Social Worker, and a graduate of Austin College and OU.
+He serves as a psychotherapist for our Veterans at the VA in Plano.

 John Mark lives in Wylie with his wife Lynette who is a Presbyterian minister and Hospital Chaplain at Baylor Scott and White.
-They have two adult children Luke, married to Paige, and Kay engaged to Matt.
-John Mark has prepared for the zombie apocalypse by handing out pizza to hoards of hungry middle schoolers after high school football games.
+They have two adult children Luke, married to Paige, and Kay married to Matt.
+John Mark’s hands built a prayer stool once, but more often they are picking strings on his guitar named “Saucy”.

 There is a $75 deposit to reserve your spot.
 Full payment is due 14 days prior to the retreat start date.
 We will contact you as a reminder to pay the balance.
 If the balance is not paid, the credit card on file will be charged the amount due.